PHysiology of Apnoeic oxygenation

 THRIVE (Transnasal Humidified Rapid Insufflation Ventilatory Exchange)

 THRIVE employs very high flow (upto 70L/min) humidified nasal oxygen and has resulted in extension of the safe apnoea time by a mean of 14 mins and upto an hour in some patients.
-In addition to apnoeic oxygenation, THRIVE has the following benefits:
+In addition to apnoeic oxygenation, THRIVE has the following benefits in relation to extending the safe apnoea time:

 - Apnoeic Ventilation: limiting the rise in arterial CO2 levels during the apnoeic period (although high CO2's and respiratory acidosis are typically well tolerated in otherwise well patients).
 This has potential benefits when used in contexts of prolonged (> 15min) apnoea, such as some ENT surgery, but probably does not provide a significant advantage during emergency airway management when restoration of ventilation by other means would typically have been achieved well within this timeframe.